 Next, editing of the original questions or prompts had several purposes.
 First, we wanted the questions themselves to be more accessible to students, and secondly, we wanted to achieve more clarity about what the raters would be looking for.
 Because this is a summative assessment, our aim was to see how students would react to a social event in their post-graduation lives.
 We agreed this assessment should not guide students through a series of narrow responses.
-Instead the questions were open-ended to allow students to apply their knowledge and show us their thinking process.
+Instead, the questions were open-ended to allow students to apply their knowledge and show us their thinking process.
 In other words, we wanted to see how they "effectively analyze[d] topics and human experiences," as the outcome states.
 The intent was for the analysis to be more organic as might occur in students' daily lives.
-In addition to the Diversity ILO, we reference here Westmont's aspirational document "What We Want for Our Graduates5" [WWWFOG from this point forward].
+In addition to the Diversity ILO, we reference here Westmont's aspirational document ("What We Want For Our Graduates - WWWFOG")^{5"}.
 This document was written with the intent of highlighting "the significant role... an education can play in transforming lives and putting people on a trajectory that will yield, over time, a certain kind of person, characterized by a range of valuable knowledge, helpful skills and positive attitudes."
 The WWWFOG has eighteen aspirational goals.
 Many are referenced through the specific questions of this assessment, although we only listed a few as examples.
-But ultimately, the reconciliation work we've outlined for ourselves in our "Intercultural and Global Engagement" web page cannot begin as we defend ourselves against changing our perspective, but must come from a place of mutual understanding and empathy.
+But ultimately, the reconciliation work we've outlined for ourselves in our "Intercultural and Global Engagement" web page, and must come from a place of mutual understanding and empathy.
 Finally, the questions or prompts were aligned with each of the four dimensions of the rubric.
-So question one corresponded to the first dimension/criteria and so on.
-A copy of the final assessment instrument is included in "Appendix A: Instrument" on page 41.
-In addition, we changed the order of the questions to allow students to benefit from their response to the previous questions when answering.
-We began with empathy to boost student confidence in expressing their opinions and narrating their vision of the Imago Dei in their neighbors.